 Combine Certification and College Credits

 Another incentive is to combine certification credits with college credits.
 For employees that attend specific training courses, they also earn credits toward earning a college degree.
-Jiffy Lube, Starbucks and McDonalds are a few companies that offer this benefit to its employees.
-Employees at Jiffy Lube can earn their certifications through the JLU, which they can also apply to earning college credits.
+Jiffy Lube, Starbucks, and McDonalds are a few companies that offer this benefit to its employees.
+Employees at Jiffy Lube can earn their certifications through the JLU, which they can also apply to earn college credits.
 The American Council on Education (ACE) evaluated the curriculum for the JLU certifications to ensure it met a certain standard level.
 They allow students to earn seven semester hours of college credit if they complete all of the 10 JLU certification courses.

 Jiffy Lube also has a partnership with the University of Maryland University College (UMUC).
 For those employees that earn the seven semester hours of college credits with ACE can complete three business courses at UMUC, which applies toward earning a certificate in business fundamentals.
 For those students that wish to pursue a college degree, the college also offers them a discount on their tuition.